alexthill/42-minishell/README.md

 - Display a prompt
 - Have a working history
 - Search and launch the right executable
+- Pipes
 - && and || with parenthesis for priorities
 - echo

 ## Todo-List
 - Hanlde quotes (single and double) in the tokenizer
 - Implement redirections (<, >, << and >>), need to extend the parser
-- Pipes (Alex corrently working on it)
-- Handle environment variables (can resuse the code to extract the path)
+- Handle environment variables (can resuse the code from path extraction)
 - Handle $?
 - Hanlde signals (ctrl-C, ctrl-D and ctrl-\) in interactive mode
 - Implement builins: